Skip to main content

 • “We’d love a pool.”

-• “It would be great to have a pergola.”
+• “It would be great to have a deck or a pergola.”

 • “A veggie garden would be nice.”

 These ideas are tangible.
-They are easy to picture because they are individual features.
+They are easy to picture because they are individual garden features.

 But on their own, they don’t yet form a garden.

-Once the physical elements are considered, homeowners often begin thinking about style.
+Once you have considered the physical elements you want in your garden, you might begin thinking about style.

-You might find yourself drawn to a particular look.
+Often you will find yourself drawn to a particular look or style of garden.

 • A coastal garden that feels light and relaxed